DamlaSerper/DEMPhysics/README.md

 ## How to use the code:
 - Clone this directory into the LIGGGHTS-PUBLIC src directory on your local computer.
-- Here you can write a .gitignore file that allows you to only stage the required files within your folder.
+- Here you can use the provided .gitignore file to only stage the required files within your folder.
 - Copy and move fix_centrifugal.cpp, fix_centrifugal.h, fix_gravity.cpp and fix_gravity.h files from DEMPhysics folder to upper src directory, replacing the original LIGGGHTS-PUBLIC versions.
 - Recompile the LIGGGHTS-PUBLIC.
 - Here are some examples of how to add the centrifugal force and modified gravitational force within LIGGGHTS .in script: